wmgdev/BlazorGraphApi/README.md

 This code uses [Microsoft.Indentity.Web](https://github.com/AzureAD/microsoft-identity-web)

-You will need to register your app in Azure and modify appsettings.json and appsettings.Development.json to include your details
+You will need to register your app in Azure and modify appsettings.json to include your details

 ```
 {